 Example b.
 Inspectors identified that measuring and testing devices used in activities affecting quality were not properly calibrated for the full range of intended use.

-Minor because: The M&TE has been retestedand the results are clearly within the prescribed acceptance standards.
+Minor because: The M&TE has been retested (performed during the week of inspection as part of corrective actions) and the results are clearly within the prescribed acceptance standards.

 Greater-than-minor if: If the M&TE has not been, or cannot be retested, and the issue calls into question the results of previous measurements or tests.

+Or, the M&TE was not calibrated to its full range of operation and was used for testing of safety-related components resulting in the test being unacceptable or results of indeterminate quality.

 Example c.
 Inspectors identified that no evaluation had been performed for previous